Smart Choices and the Selection Monad: A general language with algebraic operations

 \subsection{Adequacy}

-Our proof system is consistent relative to our denotational semantics: \begin{lemma} If $\vdash_o M = N\type\sigma$ then $\den{\Msem}{M} = \den{\Msem}{N}$. \end{lemma} The proof of this lemma uses naturality condition with respect to Kleisli morphisms on algebraic operations is used here to establish the soundness of the commutation schema.
+Our proof system is consistent relative to our denotational semantics: \begin{lem} If $\vdash_o M = N\type\sigma$ then $\den{\Msem}{M} = \den{\Msem}{N}$. \end{lem} The proof of this lemma uses the naturality condition on algebraic operations to establish the soundness of the commutation schema.

-Our general adequacy theorem is an immediate consequence of Proposition~\ref{proof} and Lemma~\ref{consistent}: \begin{theorem} For any program $N$ we have: $\den{\Msem}{N} = \den{\Msem}{\Op(N)}$. \end{theorem} This adequacy theorem differs somewhat from the usual ones where the denotational semantics determines termination and the denotation of any final result; further, for base types they generally determine the value produced by the operational semantics.
+Our general adequacy theorem is an immediate consequence of Proposition~\ref{proof} and Lemma~\ref{consistent}: \begin{thm} For any program $N$ we have: $\den{\Msem}{N} = \den{\Msem}{\Op(N)}$. \end{thm} This adequacy theorem differs somewhat from the usual ones where the denotational semantics determines termination and the denotation of any final result; further, for base types they generally determine the value produced by the operational semantics.
 In our case the first part is not relevant as terms always terminate.
 We do have that the denotational semantics determines the denotation of any final result.
 For base types (as at any type) it determines the effect values produced up to their denotation, though the extent of that determination depends on the choice of the generic effects.